alex-lee/vimconfig/README.md

 ### Python

-Make sure that `flake8` and `mypy` are available.
+Make sure that [flake8] and [mypy] are available.
 The easiest way to install is via [pipx].
-For best results, make sure these are installed with the most recent version of Python.
+For best results, make sure these are installed with the most recent version of Python (e.g., `pipx install flake8 --python ~/.pyenv/versions/3.8.2/bin/python`).

 Example `~/.config/flake8`: